-If you found this article via a search engine you likely confused the two as I did the first time I started searching too.
+If you found this article via a search engine using the term "sudden onset dementia" you likely confused the two as I did the first time I started searching too.

 Dementia is a decrease in memory, problem- solving ability and judgement that progresses over weeks or months.
 It still needs to be addressed by a doctor, but if the symptoms are severe overnight it is probably not Alzheimer's.

 Delirium is a sudden change in the person's mental state.

 He or she may be confused, groggy, agitated, withdrawn, delusional, paranoid, etc. This is usually a symptom of something physically wrong with the person.